ibm-cloud-docs/speech-to-text/language-models.md

 -   `created` is the date and time in Coordinated Universal Time (UTC) at which the custom model was created.
 -   `updated` is the date and time in Coordinated Universal Time (UTC) at which the custom model was last modified.
 -   `language` is the language of the custom model.
--   `dialect` is the dialect of the language for the custom language model.
+-   `dialect` is the dialect of the language for the custom model, which does not necessarily match the language of the custom model for Spanish models.
+For more information, see the description of the `dialect` parameter in [Create a custom language model](/docs/services/speech-to-text?topic=speech-to-text-languageCreate#createModel-language).
 -   `owner` identifies the credentials of the service instance that owns the custom model.
 -   `name` is the name of the custom model.
 -   `description` shows the description of the custom model, if one was provided at its creation.